 - Psoriatic arthritis is often found in the knees, ankles, hands and feet.

-- Gout commonly affects the big toe and the joints in the feet and ankles.
+- Gout, which is caused by uric acid crystals that build up around your joints, commonly affects the big toe and the joints in the feet and ankles.

 What causes inflammatory arthritis?